M-Media-Group/Vue3-Meta-Tags/README.md

 ### Skipping auto meta tag resolution

-You can skip the auto meta tag resolution by setting the `skipAutoMetaTagResolution` meta tag to `true`:
+You can skip the auto meta tag resolution by setting the `skipMetaTagsHandler` meta tag to `true`:

 ```js
 {